yarrick/iodine/README.md

 PERFORMANCE
 -----------

+**Please note:** The following performance is outdated and does not apply to the current version of iodine.
+Since the protocol was updated to use a sliding window for sending fragments, the throughput was greatly increased and should be much higher even on high-latency connections.

 This section tabulates some performance measurements.
-To view properly, use a fixed-width font like Courier.

 Measurements were done in protocol 00000502 in lazy mode; upstream encoding always Base128; `iodine -M255`; `iodined -m1130`.
 Network conditions were not